 The results of the survey are aggregated and presented at the meeting, to inform discussion and guide decisions.
 The meetings include open, frank discussions with members of Chiltern’s Neighbourhood Policing team.
 We encourage as many residents, businesses and groups as possible to attend the meeting.
 These meetings are also an opportunity to ask questions and air views.

 Browse Forum Meetings

 Crime policing priorities for the coming quarter are set at the committee meeting of the Chiltern Community Forum.
 This is an open meeting, which anyone can attend.

 Beforehand, residents are invited to complete an online survey to express their views and preferences.
-From a list of 22, they are asked to select their top three neighbourhood priorities that the Chiltern Community Forum should address over the next three months.
+From a list of 22, they are asked to select their top three neighbourhood priorities that should be addressed over the next three months.

 Information from the survey is collated, analysed and presented at the committee meeting.
-This helps inform decisions on priorities taken at the meeting.
+This helps inform discussion and guide decisions on priorities taken at the meeting.

 Decisions are announced on this website and elsewhere.
 Progress reports are presented by Thames Valley Police at the following meeting, and again these are published.
 Thames Valley Police will also report to other meetings and groups, such as Local Area Forums.

-The 22 priorities are set out on the online survey forms.
+The 22 concerns are set out on the online survey forms.
 They are are listed below, with links to information from Thames Valley Police, Chiltern District Council and other sources: